-Following assessment and the preparation of a draft variation to the Code, FSANZ called for submissions regarding the draft variation from 2 August to 13 September 2022.
-FSANZ received three submissions, all supportive of the draft variation.
+Following assessment and the preparation of a draft variation to the Code, FSANZ called for submissions regarding the draft variation from 28 September 2022 to 10 November 2022.
+FSANZ received three submissions - two from government agencies and one from an industry stakeholder - which all supported the draft variation.

-Based on the information above and on other relevant considerations set out in this report, FSANZ has approved a draft variation to the table to subsection S18-9(3) of the Code to permit the enzyme phospholipase A1 (EC 3.1.1.32) sourced from GM A. niger containing the phospholipase A1 gene from E. leycettana (basionym T. leycettanus) as a processing aid.
-The enzyme will be permitted for use in the degumming of vegetable oils.
-This permission is subject to the condition that the maximum permitted level of the enzyme that may be present in the food is an amount consistent with GMP.
+Based on the information above and on other relevant considerations set out in this report, FSANZ has approved a draft variation to the table to subsection S18-9(3) of the Code to permit the use of this glucoamylase enzyme as a processing aid.
+The enzyme will be permitted for use in the manufacture of bakery products; brewing; and starch processing for the production of starch hydrolysates, including glucose syrups.
+This permission will be subject to the condition that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.
 The effect of the approved draft variation will be to permit the proposed use of this enzyme as a processing aid in accordance with the Code.